Weighted Moving Average (WMA) Explained & Reliability Tested

 The weighted moving average can be smoothed out further by adding more data points and assigning different weights to them.
 For example, instead of a simple 3-day moving average, you could use a 9-day weighted moving average where the most recent days have higher weights and the older ones have lower weights.

-How to trade using weighted moving averages
+How to trade WMA

 Traders often use WMAs to enter and exit trades.
 A buy signal is generated when the price crosses above the WMA, and a sell signal is generated when the price crosses below the WMA.